aseschng/DSP-Matlab-Fourier-Series/README.md

 # DSP-Matlab-Fourier-Series
 Author:
-Chng Eng Siong
+Chng Eng Siong, NTU, Singapore

 23 Oct 2018

 This code base is Matlab to display

-a) the waveform in time
+a) the various periodic waveform in time (DIY = a periodic waveform, SAW, Triangle, and Square)

 b) the Fourier Series (magnitude and phase) of the waveforms.